ICJIA/icjia-infonet-nuxt4/content/about.md

   <div class="indent">

-  **Jennifer Hiselman, InfoNet Manager**: Jennifer oversees InfoNet’s operation, provides training and assistance to users, and works with users and other stakeholders to improve and maximize InfoNet’s utility.
+  - **Jennifer Hiselman, InfoNet Manager**: Jennifer oversees InfoNet’s operation, provides training and assistance to users, and works with users and other stakeholders to improve and maximize InfoNet’s utility.

-  **Ming Xie, Lead InfoNet Developer**: Ming leads InfoNet’s development work, overseeing all InfoNet maintenance and upgrades.
+  - **Ming Xie, Lead InfoNet Developer**: Ming leads InfoNet’s development work, overseeing all InfoNet maintenance and upgrades.

-  **L. Fernanda Gonzalez, Research Scientist**: Fernanda assists with training and user requests for data and/or assistance, and conducts research using InfoNet data.
+  - **L. Fernanda Gonzalez, Research Scientist**: Fernanda assists with training and user requests for data and/or assistance, and conducts research using InfoNet data.

-  **Caleb Schaffner, Research Scientist**: Caleb assists with training and user requests for data and/or assistance, conducts research using InfoNet data, and helps test InfoNet upgrades.
+  - **Caleb Schaffner, Research Scientist**: Caleb assists with training and user requests for data and/or assistance, conducts research using InfoNet data, and helps test InfoNet upgrades.

-  **Kirthi Ravi, InfoNet Developer**: Kirthi writes code for InfoNet to create new functions and tools for users.
+  - **Kirthi Ravi, InfoNet Developer**: Kirthi writes code for InfoNet to create new functions and tools for users.

-  **Ziaul “Z” Hasan, InfoNet Developer**: Z writes code for InfoNet to create new functions and tools for users.
+  - **Ziaul “Z” Hasan, InfoNet Developer**: Z writes code for InfoNet to create new functions and tools for users.

+  - **Yolanda Mosley, Information Systems Analyst**: Yolanda helps users establish access to InfoNet’s VPN and troubleshoots connectivity issues.
+She also helps ensure InfoNet’s infrastructure is properly maintained and updated.

+  - **Robert Miranda, Information Systems Analyst**: Robert helps users establish access to InfoNet’s VPN and troubleshoots connectivity issues.

   </div>